LogoWallace

 Responsive image

-Andrea Paz (developer) received her PhD at CUNY Graduate Center and City College of New York, did her postdoctoral research at the Crowther Lab in ETH Zürich, and is now Assistant Professor at Université de Montréal.
+Jamie M. Kass received his PhD at CUNY Graduate Center and City College of New York, did a Postdoc at Okinawa Institute of Science and Technology, and currently is Associate Professor at Tohoku University.

 Responsive image